 What is Big Data?

 Volume: More data is generated every second than ever before.
-Big Data technology can be used to store and compute data across distributed systems with software brings it all together.
+Big Data technology can be used to store and compute data across distributed systems with software that brings it all together.

 Velocity: Data is being generated faster than ever before.
 Big Data Technology allows data to be generated, stored and analysed in one step.